It’s STD Awareness Month!

 Bacterial STIs are curable (with a prescription).

 Commonly, people will experience symptoms like discharge, itching, or redness upon first contracting a bacterial STD, and then those symptoms will go away for a period of time.
 This is when people think their STD – or whatever was causing their symptoms – has gone away too.

 Unfortunately, even though the symptoms may have dissipated, if they are the result of a bacterial STD, the STD is still there, is still transmittable to others, can potentially cause long-term and irreversible damage, and must be treated for it to go away.

-The good news about bacterial STDs is they are curable; so, once someone’s been treated, they will no longer have the infection.
+The good news about bacterial STIs is they are curable; so, once someone’s been treated, they will no longer have the infection.

 Viral STDs are tricky.
 Some are life-long and incurable, others our bodies are able to clear over a period of time – at minimum 6 months, but usually a number of years.

-All viral STDs are manageable – there are treatment options geared toward reducing the duration, severity, and long-term impact of viral STDs’ symptoms and their effects on the body.
+All viral STIs are manageable – there are treatment options geared toward reducing the duration, severity, and long-term impact of viral STDs’ symptoms and their effects on the body.

 Parasitic STDs also do not go away on their own.
 They are sometimes curable with over-the-counter medications, but can all be treated with prescriptions from a medical professional.

-All STDs require the care and treatment of a medical professional, because STDs (in large part) do not go away on their own.
+All STIs require the care and treatment of a medical professional, because STIs (in large part) do not go away on their own.

 – – – –